reiver/guide-org/role/supervisor/README.md

 * to enforce compliance,
 * to exert pressure,
+* to know what each person did and didn't work on each day,
 * to be the one who notices if someone doesn't work or doesn't do their job,
 * to report any problems with their supervisees to whomever the supervisor reports to,
 * to try to correct any problems with supervisees, and